 06 October 2016

 How can you get started with family history?
-To help you on your quest to ‘do’ your family tree, read this four-week family history research plan
+Read this four-week, realistic family history research plan.

 Learning how to do family history can be quite straightforward if you have a strategy to work to.
 To help you on your quest to ‘do’ your family tree, here is expert genealogist Mary Evan’s four-week family history research plan.